It was thought though however for many years that this

 end of the so called "stage 1" and stage 2 begins.
 Nothing actually changes

-other than the current drops to keep the battery from exceeding the set voltage.
+other than the current drops to keep the battery from exceeding the set FIXED voltage.

-So this continues until the current falls to a very low level.
+So this continues until the current falls NATURALLY to a very low level.
 That signifies

 permanent lower voltage "float" that goes on forever.
 This stops your battery